IBM/universal-connectors/filter-plugin/logstash-filter-onPremPostgres-guardium/EDBPostgres_README.md

 		tags: ["guc_postgres_param"]

    2. Configuring the output section:

-	• Locate "Outputs" in the filebeat.yml file, then add the following parameters.
+       • Locate "Outputs" in the filebeat.yml file.

        • Disable "Elasticsearch output" by commenting it out.

        • Enable "Logstash Output" by uncommenting the Logstash section.

   		 For more information, see https://www.elastic.co/guide/en/beats/filebeat/current/logstash-output.html#logstash-output

               For example:-
               output.logstash:
               hosts: ["<host>:<port>"]
           • The hosts option specifies the Logstash server and the port where Logstash is configured to listen for incoming Beats connections.

           • You can set any port number except 5044, 5141, and 5000 (as these are currently reserved in Guardium v11.3 and v11.4 ).

           • Locate "Processors" in the filebeat.yml file and then add below attribute to get timezone of Server:

           For more information, see https://www.elastic.co/guide/en/beats/filebeat/current/add-locale.html

           For example:-

                  processors:
                  - add_locale: ~
                  - add_host_metadata:
                      when.not.contains.tags: forwarded
                  - add_cloud_metadata: ~
                  - add_docker_metadata: ~
                  - add_kubernetes_metadata: ~

 3. To learn how to start FileBeat, see https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#start